Total Drama All-Stars and Pahkitew Island: Ratings

 Total Drama All-Stars was the #1 telecast on Cartoon Network with the highest ratings for the week of the season premiere.
 Additionally, it ranked as the #1 telecast on all television among kids 6–11 and 9–14 for Tuesday prime-time airings.
 It also claimed #1 in its 7 p.m. time period among kids 9–14 and 6–11.

 Critical reaction

+Like the previous season, both parts of the fifth season were criticised for their short length in comparison to the first three seasons.